-You can elect to spread profit from the forced disposal or death of livestock over a period of five years (or 10 years if the forced disposal was in relation to the control of bovine tuberculosis).
+You can elect to spread profit from the forced disposal or death of livestock over a period of five years.
 Alternatively, you can elect to defer the profit and to use it to reduce the cost of replacement livestock in the disposal year or any of the next five income years.
 Any unused part of the profit is included in assessable income in the fifth income year.